jimgordon20/jim_g_Judge_Robe_fivem_f_and_m/README.md

 # https://discord.gg/3a647ze5rn
 FiveM-ready female and male add-ons, so at the end of clothing numbers.

-[ Disclaimer ] I did not make the male judge robe. original creater was @Buckeye923 it was a free release.
+[ Disclaimer ] I did not make the male judge robe. original creater was @Buckeye923 He gave me permission to release the pack it was a free release.
 I just modified the male version to fit female a bit better in Blender.

 So I just made a female and male version and added it to a clothing pack for free.